openid/fapi/fapi-2_0-message-signing.md

 whether such messages need to be stored.
 If they are stored then adequate access controls must be put in place to protect that data.
 Such controls should follow data minimisation principles and ensure that there are tamper-proof audit logs.

+# IANA Considerations
+## OAuth Dynamic Client Registration Metadata Registration

+This specification requests registration of the following client metadata definitions in the IANA "OAuth Dynamic Client Registration Metadata" registry established by [@RFC7591]:

+### Registry Contents

+* Client Metadata Name: `response_modes`
+* Client Metadata Description: Array of the response modes that the client may use
+* Change Controller: IESG
+* Specification Document(s): (#client-metadata) of [[ this specification ]]

 # Acknowledgements